 Open an IRA—Become a Member

 If you are not yet a TruWest member, your IRA will solidify your membership and part-ownership of the credit union.
-All it takes is a minimum deposit of $5.
+All it takes is a minimum $5 membership deposit and continuing balance.

 Types of IRAs

 Traditional IRA.
 Contributions you make to your IRA may be tax-deductible.
 That means you can jump-start your retirement savings with this high-performing account.
 However, any withdrawals you make from a Traditional IRA may be taxed as income.
 For further details, consult your tax advisor.

 Roth IRA.
 If you have more time to save and don’t mind paying taxes now, a Roth IRA may be a good option for you.
 Contributions you make to your Roth IRA are not tax-deductible, but withdrawals may be tax-free.
 For further details, consult your tax advisor.

 Educational Savings Account (ESA).
 Contribute to your child’s future with a Coverdell ESA.
 This account matures without incurring federal income taxes, and withdrawals may be tax-free.
 For further details, consult your tax advisor.

 IRA Certificates for Greater Flexibility